Introduction

 It's me!

-Hello, nice to meet you! 👋 I’m Joseph, a software engineer by day ☀️, and a software engineer by night 🌛.
+Hello, nice to meet you! đź‘‹ I’m Joseph, a backend engineer building scalable systems and solving complex distributed architecture challenges.
 I am saved by grace thru faith ✝️.

 Dev Philosophy

 It’s not just about writing code.
-I have an eye for reducing tech debt, ensuring the code I write is maintainable, efficient, and scalable.
-All software rots if it isn’t maintained, that’s why a proactive strategy is so important.
+I focus on reducing tech debt and ensuring what I build is maintainable, efficient, and scalable.
+All software degrades without maintenance—that’s why a proactive approach is essential.

 Testimonials